What are DE&I OKRs?

 - Integrability for seamless communication between applications

-With these features, your OKR software can fit seamlessly into your existing tech stack and help your organization unite DE&I efforts in a manageable way.
+With these features, your OKR software can fit seamlessly into your existing tech stack, helping your organization set DE&I OKRs, unite efforts, and cultivate a culture of DE&I in a manageable way.

 Quantive is your bridge between strategy and execution.
 Founded on the objectives and key results (OKR) methodology, our Strategy Execution solution is where businesses plan successful strategy, focus and align teams to it, and stay on the leading edge of progress.

 As your company looks to achieve the best possible results using DE&I OKRs, you need a modern approach to run your business and change your business.
 The Modern Operating Model brings strategy, teams, and data together to help make decisions faster, optimize operations, and drive better business outcomes.